dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 Requerement: the chain should have command line parameters `-ac_import=PUBLIC` and `-ac_pubkey` set to a pubkey which is allowed to create coins.
 For creating more coins in the chain with -ac_import=PUBKEY enabled there is an rpc method `selfimport`.
 The method return a source transaction that contains a parameter with amount of coins to create and is a proof of the trusted pubkey owner's intention to create coins in the chain.
 The returned source transaction should be sent into the chain with the `sendrawtransaction` method.
+The source transaction spends txfee=10000 satoshis amount from the ac_pubkey owner UXTOs.
 Then, after the source transaction is mined, the import transactions also should be sent to the chain with the `sendrawtransaction` method.
 After it is mined, its vout would contain the amount of created coins on the appointed destination address.